Mantra Meditation vs Breath Meditation: Which One is Better?

 Benefits of Mantra Meditation

 By concentrating on a mantra, this type of meditation trains our mind to focus.
-Our patience and attention span increase as well.
+Our patience and attention span increase from this sustained focus.

-With greater focus, we become more able to focus on what really matters and set aside negative thoughts.
-We can overcome painful pasts and focus more on the here and now.
+With greater focus, we become more able to pay attention to what really matters and set aside negative thoughts.
+We can overcome our painful past, set aside our worries about the future, and focus more on the here and now.

 Mantra meditation is a deeply peaceful experience that allows our body to rest, recover, and it gives us more energy afterward.

-This peaceful experience creates inner joy and also helps us boost the happiness chemicals in our brain.
+This peaceful experience creates inner joy and boosts the happiness chemicals in our brain.

 With more peace, fear and stress become diminished and our creativity and confidence grow exponentially.